gupta-v/valorant-performance-predictor/README.md

-# Valorant Performance Prediction
+# Valorant Performance Predictor

-This project, **Valorant Performance Prediction**, is a machine learning application designed to predict player performance in Valorant based on a variety of in-game statistics.
+This project, **Valorant Performance Predictor**, is a machine learning application designed to predict player performance in Valorant based on a variety of in-game statistics.
 The prediction is powered by a Gradient Boosting Regressor model trained using scikit-learn.

 ## Table of Contents